Bikrama Singh

 Kanwar Sri Bikrama Singh Bahadur (1835–8 May 1887) was a 19th-century Sikh leader.
+He was born in the Kapurthala ruling family as the son of Raja Nihal Singh and was passed-over in succession of his father in-favour of his brother, Randhir Singh, due to British influence.
+This would lead to a long-lasting dispute within the family.

 Early life and political contribution

 Born in Kapurthala as the second son of Raja Nihal Singh of Kapurthala (from his second Rani, the philanthropist Mai Hiran).
 He was one of the main progenitors of the 19th Century Sikh Renaissance, being one of the founders of the Singh Sabha Movement aimed at a revival of the Gurudwaras as centres of worship and learning which ultimately culminated in the Gurudwara Reform movement and led to the liberation of the Gurudwaras from the clutches of the hereditary Mahants.
-He was married and two of his children were Colonel The Hon'ble Kanwar Pratap Singh of Kapurthala, KCSI and The Hon'ble Raja Sir Daljit Singh of Kapurthala, KBE, CSI.
+He was married and two of his children were Pratap Singh of Kapurthala and Raja Sir Daljit Singh of Kapurthala.

 He was also one of the supporters of the claims of Maharaja Duleep Singh of the Punjab, the son of the Maharaja Ranjit Singh and, along with the Sandhawalia Sardars, sought to muster support for Duleep Singh amongst the Sikh Sardars of the erstwhile Lahore Durbar.